zonika/myQuery-web-0715-public/README.md

 - `#prepend` should add a new elements before a each selected element.
   - Takes one argument, which is the new element (assume it's correctly formatted). ex. `myQuerySelectedElements.append('<span>Hello</span>');`

+There is an index.html file that you can experiment with your myQuery function.
+Simply open up the console (`[CTRL + ALT + j]`), and have at it!